In order to apply for the Hardship fund, you must meet the following eligibility criteria:

 The Hardship Fund is for UK/Home students registered on a course.
 A UK/Home student is defined as a person who meets certain residency conditions (the same conditions apply to eligibility for external student funding support, for example, the maintenance loan).
 Usually this means you have an unrestricted right to enter and remain in the UK, and you have been ordinarily resident in the UK for four years prior to the start of your course.
 None of this time must have been wholly or mainly for the purpose of receiving full time education.

 Overseas and EU students who are eligible for tuition fee support will not receive a recommendation for support from the Hardship Fund.
-For further information on support available if you are an EU or Overseas Student please contact The Student Union Advice and Representation Centre 01772 894880 for advice or The <i> in the Library (01772 895000).
+For further information on support available if you are an EU or Overseas Student please contact The Student Union Advice and Representation Centre or The <i> Student Information and Support Centre.

 1) Undergraduate students, either full time or part time, including part time distance learners, following a higher education course, including sandwich courses and any period of placement.
 All students who study part-time courses on or after 1 September 2012 are required to study at least 25 per cent (30 credits) FTE in each year.

 2) Full-time and part-time students on a postgraduate course (including distance learners) following a course that is a minimum of 1 year, and providing that part-time postgraduate students are studying at least 50% per academic year for courses starting before 1 September 2012 and 25% per each academic year for courses starting on or after 1 September 2012 of a full-time equivalent course.

-3) NHS students eligible to apply for a means-tested bursary or a non means-tested bursary.
+3) NHS students eligible to apply for an NHS bursary or training grant.

 If you are a ‘UK/Home’ student who has not permanently withdrawn from your studies and you intend to return after your time out, you can still apply to UCLan for support from the Hardship Fund.
 For example, if you are unable to attend your course for health or caring reasons or another unavoidable circumstance, you can apply for help.